 Another idea is to paint it and put the pets name on it.
 Even though your pet is smart, they will not be able to read.
 It's strictly for your satisfaction.

 Be sure to wash the cover each week, and have another one on hand. no one wants to smell a stinky pet blanket; especially the dog.

 A foam pillow would be better than a feather pillow since it would retain its shape.
 The feather pillow will flatten in a heartbeat.

 Another filling would be a commercial sawdust for their bedding.
 It would be a sanitary way to keep things fresh smelling.

 You may want to cut one side of it, for easy entry for a pet that has trouble lifting their legs over the drawer edge.

-You should also want to make sure legs are set before placing pet in drawer.
-Lastly, place bed away from traffic flow so someone doesn't trip over it
+You should also want to make sure legs are set before placing your pet in a drawer.
+Lastly, place bed away from traffic flow so someone doesn't trip over it.

 is this something you would try to make?See results without voting

 Not everyone can use their hands to paint.
 Imagine using other parts of your body to create art.
 Here are some artists that use unusual ways to make beautiful artwork.